HamaWhiteGG/flink-sql-lineage/README.md

 ![Principle.png](https://github.com/HamaWhiteGG/flink-sql-lineage/blob/main/data/images/Principle.png)

-1. Syntax parsing involves converting Flink SQL into an Abstract Syntax Tree (AST), referred to as AST, where Calcite uses SqlNode for representation.
+1. Syntax parsing involves converting Flink SQL into an Abstract Syntax Tree (AST), where Calcite uses SqlNode for representation.
-2. Syntax validation is performed by leveraging metadata information for syntax verification, resulting in a syntax tree AST composed of SqlNode elements.
+2. Syntax validation is performed by leveraging metadata information for syntax verification, resulting in AST composed of SqlNode elements.
-3. Semantic analysis entails constructing a relational expression RelNode tree based on SqlNode and metadata information.
+3. Semantic analysis entails constructing a RelNode tree based on SqlNode and metadata information.
 4. The getColumnOrigins(RelNode rel, int column) function from RelMetadataQuery is invoked to query original field details.
-Subsequently, lineage relationships are constructed, and the results are returned.

 > If encountering unresolved lineage relationships, please examine the types within the RelNode Tree.
 > Generally, to accurately parse them, you can add corresponding methods within the RelMdColumnOrigins class in the source code.